 The first was Connect America, a nurse alert system.
 Through the Bridge Connector integration, patients are now automatically onboarded in Salesforce when they are assigned a nurse alert system, and anytime that nurse alert system is used, a notification comes through in Salesforce to immediately alert the team, and the incident is automatically logged.

 The second integration was for Graham’s PatientPing system.
 Now, whenever a patient gets admitted to a facility within the PatientPing network, Graham receives the notification directly to the patient’s record in Salesforce, so their team can take necessary action.

 Lastly, an integration pushes patient coordination notes from Graham’s Salesforce instance to their Homecare Homebase EHR, delivering actionable information to the point of care in order to provide better continuity of care for all patients across their provider network.

-By partnering with Bridge Connector, Graham Healthcare has created workflows that seamlessly cross systems, improving care coordination, cutting down on readmissions, reducing time spent on manual data entry, and ultimately, reducing costs.
+By partnering with Bridge Connector, Graham Healthcare experienced significant benefits of integration, most notably: actualizing workflows that seamlessly cross systems, improving care coordination, cutting down on readmissions, reducing time spent on manual data entry, and ultimately, reducing costs.
 In fact, DeWitte reports that Graham quickly saved $250,000 as a result of our engagement, in the first three months of solutions being implemented.
 These improved efficiencies free up Graham staff to continue delivering on their mission to be the “recognized market leader in homecare, palliative and hospice services,” and to “power care forward” with their innovative technology platforms.